Revisiting the Effectiveness of LLM Pruning for Test-Time Scaling

 Our work is primarily concerned with the \textit{intersection} of both these adjacent but complementary research directions (i.e., LLM pruning and TTS).
 In particular, recent work \cite{wang2025fewer} has explored the effect of \textit{structured} LLM pruning in TTS and has found that while pruned models retain performance in short or shallow reasoning tasks, significant performance degradation is observed in tasks that require longer reasoning chains.
 Their findings suggest that structured LLM pruning significantly impairs the model's ability to handle long and complex multi-step reasoning tasks.

 \looseness-1 We move beyond the structured pruning case and demonstrate that while structured pruning degrades performance for TTS, this trend does not hold for recently proposed \textit{unstructured} LLM pruning methods, such as Magnitude \cite{NIPS2015_ae0eb3ee} and Wanda \cite{sun2024a} pruning.
-Interestingly, we find that unstructured pruning strategies can match \textit{unpruned} LLMs' performance in most cases, and at times, even exceed their performance on some benchmarks, thus demonstrating their potential in simultaneously making LLMs more efficient and performant.
-Through our work, we seek to galvanize future research that can utilize unstructured pruning methods as a strategy for operating even larger next-generation LLMs in a tractable manner.
+Interestingly, we find that unstructured pruning strategies can match \textit{unpruned} LLMs' performance in most cases, and at times, even exceed their performance on some benchmarks, thus demonstrating their potential in augmenting LLMs' reasoning performance despite possessing fewer parameters.
+Through our work, we seek to galvanize future research that can fully disentangle the role of unstructured pruning for performance improvements in next-generation LLMs.

 In sum, we make the following contributions:

 \begin{itemize}[nosep] \item Through extensive experiments on the MATH500 \cite{hendrycks2021measuring,lightman2024lets}, AIME24 \cite{AIME}, AMC23 \cite{liao-etal-2025-enhancing}, and GPQA-Diamond \cite{rein2024gpqa} datasets using the s1.1-7B \cite{muennighoff2025s1} and Qwen3-8B \cite{yang2025qwen3technicalreport} LLMs we show that, contrary to prior assumptions, not all pruning methods result in detrimental TTS performance.